Adaptations and Features Year 5-6

 Students can learn about an animal’s environment and behaviour through the power of observation, this can help us all to understand how we might help wildlife and fight extinction.

-In Animal Adaptations and Features, students will discover the connections between animals past and present – their structural features, adaptations and dependence on delicate ecosystems for survival.
+In Adaptations and Features Year 5-6, students will discover the connections between animals past and present – their structural features, adaptations and dependence on delicate ecosystems for survival.

 Students will analyse skulls, explore artefacts and visit zoo habitats to understand the complex world of animals.
 Students can use their newfound understanding of animal adaptations to identify features, classify the incredible creatures at the zoo and discover the connections between all living things.
 Could an understanding of animal adaptations help them to learn how to care for the world’s wildlife?